Cesar525/canvas_game/WORKING TREE.md

 READ!!!  -------------
 Working on -
+1) shots object arent dispaearing when hitting player. they need to be Deleted.
-flip the monsters shot sprites and burst, making the weapons and setting it up to the boss Bukara.
+2) flip the monsters shot sprites and burst, making the weapons and setting it up to the boss Bukara.
 --------------